eqcorrscan/EQcorrscan/eqcorrscan/doc/index.rst

   <a href="http://seisan.info/" target="_blank">Seisan</a>

-This package is written by Calum Chamberlain of Victoria University of Wellington, and is distributed under the LGPL GNU Licence, Copyright Calum Chamberlain & Chet Hopp 2015 & 2016.
+This package is written by Calum Chamberlain and Chet Hopp of Victoria University of Wellington, New Zealand, and is distributed under the LGPL GNU Licence, Copyright Calum Chamberlain & Chet Hopp 2015 & 2016.

 References
 ----------